kaizadp/introductoryR/readme.md

 ## Navigating this repository

-`0-before-you-begin.md`, `0b-Rstudio-tips.md`: These files contain useful tips and tricks for using R/RStudio.
+`0-before-you-begin/`: This directory contains useful tips and tricks for using R/RStudio.

 `1-code/`: This directory contains R scripts and RMarkdown/Markdown files.

 `2-data/`: This directory contains data files used in some of the scripts.

+`3-practice/`: This directory contains practice files.
+Use files with the .md extension (markdown) to view the rendered reports.
+Files with the .Rmd extension are RMarkdown files, which contain the source code for their respective .md reports.

 **Issues**: You can find useful links and resources here.
 You can also use this section to leave suggestions for tutorials/scripts you would like to see in the near future.

 -----

-Last updated: 2020-12-30
+Last updated: 2021-01-02